SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

 To install the tool

-- Download the latest release:
+- Download the latest release:<br>
   `curl -sLO https://github.com/kastenhq/kubestr/releases/download/v0.4.17/kubestr-v0.4.17-linux-amd64.tar.gz`
 - Unpack the tool and make it an executable chmod +x kubestr.